AndaruHP/free-books-foundation/README.md

 🗳️ Step 4 — Voting on Wishlist Items

-Cuz Alice give a book a wishlist, Andarian can vote the wishlist 🥰
+Cuz Alice give a book wishlist, Andarian can vote for the wishlist 🥰

 ```text
 # Andarian joins in!